Principles for Community and Civic Engagement

 - In U-M communications about community engaged work, we should be sensitive to presenting the community partner equally alongside the U-M faculty, students and staff, recognizing that all are contributing and that often the community partner has been engaged far longer in ensuring a successful outcome.

-These principles have been developed by reviewing several existing set of principles for engagement in use at U-M, including those of the Detroit Urban Research Center, the Edward Ginsberg Center, Community-Engaged Academic Learning (CEAL) in LSA, Global Engagement, and others.
+These principles have been developed by reviewing several existing set of principles for engagement in use at U-M, including those of the Detroit Urban Research Center, the Edward Ginsberg Center, Global Engagement, and others.
 In addition, these principles were reviewed and discussed by the Council for Civic Engagement, the Provost’s Office council that serves as a UM-wide platform for discussion of civic engagement in scholarship and learning.

 The Principles are broad in scope and expansive enough to encompass a wide range of implementation and practice.
 We do not believe that a highly prescriptive set of principles is appropriate for the broad range of scholarly work at Michigan, or within the highly autonomous community of university faculty and students.